Pregnancy and ToddlersVegan pregnancy and raising vegan kids

 Vegan Pregnancy and your Under 5s

-As a vegan mum you may find you can often be overwhelmed with well-intentioned but unwanted advice.
+As a vegan mum you may find yourself overwhelmed with well-intentioned but unwanted advice.
 This page is here to help you find the right nutritional information for yourself and your baby.

-Although sufficient Vitamin A is also important during pregnancy, it can be harmful to the unborn baby in excessive amounts.
-That is why pregnant women are often warned about this.
-Fortunately, this will not be a problem with a plant-based diet, the warnings mainly apply to the use of animal products (especially liver) and supplements.
+Although sufficient Vitamin A is important during pregnancy, it can be harmful to the unborn baby in excessive amounts.
+Fortunately, this will not be a problem with a plant-based diet as the warnings mainly apply to the use of animal products (especially liver) and supplements.
 So be careful with taking vitamin A during pregnancy- your intake should not exceed 3000 micrograms per day.

 Vitamin B1 and B2

 During pregnancy, and especially with excessive vomiting, the need for vitamins B1 and vitamin B2 is increased.
 They are involved in releasing energy from food and are found in vegetables, fruit and grain products (bread).
 Vitamins B1 and B2 are lost with too much exposure to sunlight or heat, and are soluble in water.
 So do not cut vegetables and fruit too small, eat them raw or cooked in water.

 Make sure you get enough calcium for strong bones for the baby.
 Eat plenty of green vegetables, nuts, sesame seeds and legumes.